kuroega/Ebola-Prediction/README.md

 all can be installed by `pip3 install`, and of course, we recommend you to choose Python `3.5.0` kernel.

 ### Model Selection
+For our problem, we want to find a great model to show how temperature and date relate to the probability of ebola.
+So, we try to find a "great" order of model that makes the predict precisely.
+In this program, we use from the 1st-order model to the 9th-order model for trainning and test, and then plot the result to find the "great" order model.

 ### Conclusion
 The quadradic model is approximately best fit for our prediction.
 It is also very simply understandable and intuitive that Ebola or some similar virus can be faster spreaded under an environment with higher average annual temperature.
 Thus we verified, geographically speaking, the countries in western African (Guinea, Liberia) can be directly threated by Ebola since its geographical specifications and underdeveloped poor medical treatment.